-The truth about Graduate School You might be a child of the 80's if...
 What engineers say, and what they really mean It was the best of puns, it was the worst of puns....
-Interpreting Your Dissertation Defense Jokes & Humor
+Interpreting Your Dissertation Defense.
 You might be a child of the 80's if...
+You might be a child of the 80's if...

 This timeline appropriately describes actual events in your life: STAR WARS opens, you are still in the single digit years, and you think the creatures are WAY cool.
 EMPIRE STRIKES BACK opens, you are now in early double digit years, and you are convinced that the special effects are much better, the characters are cool, and you want one of every collectible out there.
 RETURN OF THE JEDI hits the theaters...you are now a teenager, and you cannot get your eyes off Princess Leia's breasts or Han Solo's butt.
 You fantasize about it, and send off to join every fan club for them on the planet, hanging posters, photos, and "teen"-type magazine spreads all over your walls and lockers at school.
-You might be a child of the 80's if...
+How To Be A Successful Evil Overlord.
+How to be a Successful Evil Overlord by Peter Anspach Being an Evil Overlord seems to be a good career choice.

 If you enjoy it, feel free to pass it along or post it anywhere, provided that (1) it is not altered in any way, and (2) this copyright notice is attached.
-This Evil Overlord List grew out of the exchanges on what is now the Star Trek mailing list "email@example.com", beginning in 1994 (when it was still "firstname.lastname@example.org").
+This Evil Overlord List grew out of the exchanges on what is now the Star Trek mailing list "firstname.lastname@example.org", beginning in 1994 (when it was still "email@example.com").
 We were kicking around cliches that appeared on "Deep Space 9" at the time, and I started to compile a list of classic blunders they were making.